knightsUCF/SpaceGame/design/design.md

 What would be the upmost simplest way of doing this?

-Quill has a good vide: https://www.youtube.com/watch?v=0vPVu8wLJ3o
+Quill has a good video: https://www.youtube.com/watch?v=0vPVu8wLJ3o

 So Star System 1: